jaxwilko/gtk-theme-framework/README.md

 ## Credit

 - [vinceliuice](https://github.com/vinceliuice) - Creator of [vimix-gtk-themes](https://github.com/vinceliuice/vimix-gtk-themes)
-which was the base of this project and the [vimix-icon-theme](https://github.com/vinceliuice/vimix-icon-theme) which is the icon set that can be installed with the theme.
+which was the base of this project and [vimix-icon-theme](https://github.com/vinceliuice/vimix-icon-theme) which is the icon set that can be installed with the theme.
 - [elenapan](https://github.com/elenapan) - Creator of the [Amarena](https://github.com/elenapan/dotfiles/blob/master/.xfiles/amarena)
 colour scheme.